Exorcism in Christianity: Church of England

+As the Bishop of Exeter, Robert Mortimer set up an exorcism commission, which published its report in 1973.

 In 1974, the Church of England set up the "deliverance ministry".
 As part of its creation, every diocese in the country was equipped with a team trained in both exorcism and psychiatry.
 According to its representatives, most cases brought before it have conventional explanations, and actual exorcisms are quite rare; blessings, though, are sometimes given to people with psychological conditions.

 Anglican priests may not perform an exorcism without permission from the Diocesan bishop.
 An exorcism is not usually performed unless the bishop and his team of specialists (including a psychiatrist and physician) have approved it.

 Episcopal Church in the United States

 In the Episcopal Church, the Book of Occasional Services discusses provision for exorcism, stating that cases are to be referred to the diocesan bishop for consultation.
 There is no specific rite, nor an office of "exorcist".
 Diocesan exorcists usually continue in their role when they have retired from all other church duties.
+The Order of Christ the Saviour is a Dominican religious order that trains exorcists and deliverance ministers in the Episcopal Church.